RafaDuarteD/RafaDuarteD/README.md

 - 👀 I'm interested in an internship or job
 - 🌱 I am currently learning front-end, python programming language, artificial and human intelligence applied to sales marketing.
 - 💞️ I try to collaborate and contribute with my knowledge and skills to the growth of the company and to achieve excellent results, I am also willing to learn new things and study new areas.
-- 📫 How to contact me - duartedavidrafaela@gmail.com or 13 982177662
+- 📫 How to contact me - duartedavidrafaela@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Curiosity: I am a well-organized person, always eager to learn and be useful wherever I am; I took IT Assistant courses for the Internet and Website Design Assistant, I am studying Python Programming Language, Front-end, HTML, CSS, JavaScript, artificial and human intelligence applied to sales marketing.
 I haven't had the opportunity to work in the field yet, but I look forward to one!